MY NAME IS ANDREA

 Writer | Director

 Pratibha Parmar has an exemplary track record as a director of vision for her pioneering documentaries and dramas.
 An award-winning filmmaker and a human rights activist, her work has received international recognition and widely exhibited at film festivals, art galleries and on BBC and PBS.
 Her bold and visually arresting films explore and capture untold stories often on the margins.
 Pratibha was awarded the ICON award at the London Indian Film Festival in 2017, honored with The Visionary Award from the One in Ten Film Festival and is a past winner of the Frameline Film Festival Life Time Achievement Award.
 Pratibha's doc, Alice Walker: Beauty In Truth (2014) was broadcast on American Masters on PBS, kicking off Black History month.
 The film received the Jury Award at the Napa Valley Film Festival.
-Pratibha is an Associate Professor in the Film Program at California College of Arts in San Francisco, a member of the DGA, AMPAS, Sundance Institute Alum and CEO at Kali Films.
+Pratibha is a member of DGA, AMPAS, a Sundance Institute Alum and CEO at Kali Films.

 SHAHEEN HAQ